Updated for the 2022 Blogging Planner!

 I created this planner because, frankly, it’s something I wish I had been using from the start.
 I might not have wasted so many posts and years on content and directions that weren’t intended.

 As Benjamin Franklin said, “If you fail to plan, you plan to fail.”
 That’s what we’re going to address here.

 I also created the blogging planner to help you see the big picture for your blog.
 It’s hard, when you’re focused on writing a specific article or social post, to see how it’s all going to work together to further your long-term business goals.
 It’s also hard to identify patterns and themes.
 That’s where the annual and monthly calendars really shine.

-First, note that you will receive 5 digital files, each corresponding to a different PDF.
-(If you purchase the professionally published version from Amazon, everything is included within one fantastic workbook).
-They are:
+First, note that when you purchase the professionally published version from Amazon, everything is now included within one fantastic workbook.

 - The Ultimate Blogging Planner, and then your bonus items…

 - The Blogging Planner Guide, which includes a printing guide and instructions